 Our point of departure is that religion means different things in different circumstances and to different (groups of) people.
 Therefore, the aim of this course is to show how a religiously framed conflict can be studied in the wider cultural and political contexts of these conflicts.
 In the course material, we will refer to various religious, cultural and political settings.
 In addition, we invite you to engage in some modest research activities in your own environment and compare your own findings with those of fellow students.

 In the first two weeks, we will discuss how the concepts of religion, conflict and violence have been understood historically and cross-culturally, and address the question of how they are linked.
-This will enable you to move beyond thinking about religion as either an unavoidable cause for conflicts or merely an excuse to mask more mundane conflicts of interest.
+This will enable you to move beyond thinking about religion as either an unavoidable cause of conflicts or merely an excuse to mask more mundane conflicts of interest.

 The third week focuses on the question of why religious conflicts have appeared to increase in the late 20th and early 21st centuries.
 During the fourth week, we will analyse case studies like conflicts over abortion policies in the United States and the rise of IS in the Middle East.
-In week five, we will shift our attention to the role of religion in peace building and reconciliation.
+In week five, we will shift our attention to the role of religion in peacebuilding and reconciliation.

 The course concludes with an assignment in which you will apply your newly acquired analytical tools to write a briefing paper on the role of religion in a specific conflict situation of your own choice.